Pricing rules settings [+video]

 Use sale price as base

-This is a default pricing mode for Ali2Woo since the 1.9.0 version.
-If you choose it, a pricing rule is applied to the original sale price (AliExpress sale price).
+This is a default pricing mode.
+If you choose it, pricing rules apply to the original sale price (AliExpress sale price).

 Use regular price as base